NoamZeise/Vulkan-Environment/README.md

 ## Features:

 * Simultaneous 2D and 3D rendering
-* Import and Draw .fbx models -> only supports base colour image textures
+* Import and Draw .fbx models -> only supports diffuse image textures
+* Skeletal animation of .fbx models
 * Import and Draw image textures
 * Import and Draw fonts